-Upon expiry of the timer Txxx, the initiating UE may retransmit the PROSE DIRECT LINK IDENTITY REQUEST message and reset and restart the timer Txxx.
+Upon expiry of the timer T5099, the initiating UE may retransmit the PROSE DIRECT LINK IDENTITY REQUEST message and reset and restart the timer T5099.
 After reaching the maximum number of allowed retransmissions, the initiating UE shall abort the 5G ProSe direct link identification procedure.

 NOTE: The maximum number of allowed retransmissions is UE implementation specific.